 It is worthwhile to consider filing a third-party claim on top of workers’ compensation, as this can result in greater compensation awards for your damages.
 You could not only recover for your medical expenses and lost wages through workers’ comp, but also for your physical pain, emotional suffering, lost capacity to earn, and lost quality of life, with a personal injury claim.
 You must, however, prove the third party’s fault, wrongful act, or omission to win a settlement or verdict in a PI claim.

 In any personal injury case, the plaintiff (injured party) bears the burden of proof to show the defendant’s (party allegedly responsible) negligence.
 Otherwise, the courts will not order the defendant to pay for the plaintiff’s damages.
 Third-party liability claims require a plaintiff to prove the following three elements:

 If you encounter any resistance from your insurance company while attempting to file a claim, or you believe your employer has unlawfully obstructed the claim process, it’s important to reach out to a reliable compensation attorney as soon as possible.
 The lawyers at Butler, Wooten & Peak, LLP are here to help.
 Our firm set a record for the largest collected judgment in the United States, and we have helped secure millions in compensation for our past clients in Georgia.

-Contact our team today for free consultation.
+Contact our team of Atlanta personal injury attorneys today for free consultation.
 We’ll review the details of your situation and help you navigate the workers’ compensation claims process.
 We can also help you discover other potential avenues of compensation depending on your circumstances so that you can cover medical bills.